 39. New England Clam Chowder

 New England clam chowder is rich, creamy, and milky white.
-Who can say no to this lovely, mellow American fare?
 The sweetness of the pork balances out the clams’ subtle bitterness, with fragments of celery and onion that have almost fully dissolved into the broth and faded into the background.

 Recipe: New England Clam Chowder by Jen